GUI-for-Cores/GUI-for-Cores.github.io/en/guide/09-update.md

 1. macOS

-Backup the data folder, delete the application, and follow the steps in [Installation](/en/guide/01-install)
+Go to the `Settings` - `About`, click on the version number to check for updates. then manually replace the main program.

 ## Rolling-Release